 Albert Memorial London - History of Prince Albert, Queen Victoria and the Memorial

-Prince Albert married and got closer to the Queen as a confident and advisor.
+Disorder in the monarchy during the early 18th century was what Queen Victoria had to deal with.
+Prince Albert married and got closer to the Queen as a confidant and advisor.
 He began to put the royal house into order.
 He studied and became as close to the Queen as a husband could.
 He was to Queen Victoria the king, in all but name.
+His death broke the heart of the Queen.
+In his honour, she had the Albert Memorial in London built.
+A majestic piece of architecture, it was built by the Queen to show how much she loved Albert and was devoted to him.

 Queen Victoria Comes to the Throne